ChildsplayOSU/bogl-docs/tutorials/loops.md

 Notice here, the context that precedes the while is a **let** expression, with a type of **Int**.
 When you have more than one context, i.e. a function and a let, or multiple lets, the *last one before the while takes precedence*.
 For example consider the following program where the context is for `let z = True`, z being a `Bool`:
 {% highlight haskell %}
--- this will NOT work!
-The context is for a 'Bool' another : Int -> Int another(x) = let y = 20 in
+-- This will NOT work!
+-- The context of our while is for a 'Bool'
+-- Although we can use 'y', this while can only return True/False another : Int -> Int another(x) = let y = 20 in
              let z = True in